Why German CEOs Are Betting on India: The India-EU FTA Opportunity

 While defense cooperation remains strategic, recent discussions have increasingly focused on industrial outcomes.
 A Defense Industrial Cooperation Roadmap aims to promote technology partnerships, co-development, and co-production, creating new manufacturing and sourcing opportunities for firms in both countries.

-Technology, semiconductors and research and development
+Technology, semiconductors, and research and development

 Progress under the Innovation and Technology Partnership Roadmap highlights opportunities in semiconductors, digital technologies, telecommunications, and health innovation.
 The newly announced Semiconductor Ecosystem Partnership and investments such as Infineon’s Global Capability Centre in GIFT City signal deeper integration of Indian and German firms into global high-tech value chains.

-Supply chains, critical minerals and industry 4.0
+Supply chains, critical minerals, and Industry 4.0

 A Joint Declaration on Critical Minerals reflects shared priorities around supply chain security for clean energy, electronics, and advanced manufacturing.
 Cooperation under the Indo-German Digital Dialogue (2026–27) further supports Industry 4.0 adoption, artificial intelligence, and digital governance, areas where businesses stand to gain from harmonized standards and collaborative innovation.